sagemath/trac_to_gh/Issue 5401.md

 # Issue 5401: Fix the permission issues with the CC field after the trac 0.10.3 -> 0.11.3 update

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5401

 Original creator: mabshoff